How many accidents at work are fatal?

 What are the main causes of fatal accidents at work?

-Fatal accidents in the workplace take many forms, but there are certain patterns of incidents which more commonly result in death.
-Fatal accidents at work statistics from HSE reveal that in 2018/19 some of the most common causes of workplace fatality involved:
+Fatal accidents in the workplace take many forms, but there are certain patterns of incidents that more commonly result in death.
+Fatal accidents at work statistics from HSE reveal that in 2019/20 some of the most common causes of workplace fatality involved:

 Who is to blame for a fatal accident in the workplace?